amangrg/amangrg.github.io/_posts/2023-07-07-chess-and programming-1.markdown

 **1. The Importance of Physical Conditioning**

 In recent times, physical conditioning has been recognised as integral to chess training.
-Although its importance was known previously, it was only after the rise of Norwegian chess Grandmaster Magnus Carlsen that it became a truism.
-Apart from chess, Magnus spends a lot of time running and playing soccer, basketball, and tennis.
-Magnus is known for his impressive mental endurance and often beats his opponents in marathon games that can last for more than 7 hours.
+Although its importance was known previously, it was only after the rise of Norwegian chess World Champion Magnus Carlsen that it became a truism.
+He has credited part of his success to his physical fitness.
+Magnus spends a lot of time running and playing soccer, basketball, and tennis.
+Known for his impressive mental endurance, he often beats his opponents in marathon games lasting for more than 7 hours.

 ![Magnus Carlsen](/assets/images/magnus.jpg){: style="width: 800px" }